CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: Implementation Details

 We initialize CASPER using DistilBERT$_{\text{base}}$.
 Unless otherwise specified, the keyphrase vocabulary size is set to $|V_k| = $ 30k.
 After incorporating keyphrases into the base model (see \S\ref{sec:keyphrase_vocab}), we conduct continual pretraining with a batch size of 64, a learning rate of $2 \times 10^{-5}$, and a total of 70k steps.
 To prioritize effective learning of new keyphrase tokens, we modify the masking strategy: within each sequence, 85\% of keyphrase tokens are selected for prediction, while the rest of the masking procedure follows the original BERT methodology.

 Following pretraining, we finetune CASPER using training data generated by FRIEREN (\S\ref{sec:frieren}).
-To generate the dataset, we use only about 7\% of the S2ORC corpus\footnote{\url{https://github.com/allenai/s2orc}} (20 files out of total 298 files).
-In addition, for each data type, we sample up to 1.5 million triplets to ensure balanced contributions of each type and to accommodate computational resource constraints.
-Since some data types contain fewer than 1.5 million triplets, the final dataset comprises 3.6 million triplets.
+To generate the dataset, we use only the first 7\% of the S2ORC corpus\footnote{\url{https://github.com/allenai/s2orc}} (20 files out of a total of 298 files).
+We sample a maximum of 1.5 million triplets per data type to manage resource usage and prevent over-representation of larger categories.
+As some types are smaller (e.g., \textit{title} with 330,000 triplets), the resulting dataset yields 3.6 million triplets.

 Hyperparameters for finetuning largely follows the settings described in \cite{formal2021splade}, with some adjustments.
 Specifically, we use a batch size of 20 due to resource limitations.
-For all experiments, we set $\lambda_q = 3 \times 10^{-4}$ and $\lambda_d = 1 \times 10^{-4}$ (see Eq.~\ref{eq:SPLADE_training_objective}), while for the ranking loss, we set $\lambda_t = 1$ and $\lambda_k = 2$ (see Eq.~\ref{eq:CASPER_ranking_loss}).
+For all experiments, we set $\lambda_q = 3 \times 10^{-4}$ and $\lambda_d = 1 \times 10^{-4}$ (see Eq. \ref{eq:SPLADE_training_objective}), while for the ranking loss, we set $\lambda_t = 1$ and $\lambda_k = 2$ (see Eq. \ref{eq:CASPER_ranking_loss}).
 During inference, unless otherwise specified, we use $\beta=0.25$.